 #4- Aloha Specialities Restaurant – California Hotel & Casino

 California Hotel & Casino known as “The Cal” to locals, is home to the best Hawaiian food in Las Vegas.
 The restaurant, Aloha Specialties located on the second floor offers traditional Hawaiian cuisine.

 Expect to find local Hawaiian fare like teriyaki plates, Chicken Tou Saimin, oxtail, rice bowls and more.
 This landmark hotel in downtown Las Vegas, just off Fremont Street, has a very loyal Hawaiian clientele.
-Las Vegas has a large Hawaiian population and it is often referred to as the 9th Hawaiian island.
+We were surprised to learn Las Vegas has a large Hawaiian population and it is often referred to as the 9th Hawaiian island.